tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 ----------------------

-With the Module quantumdispersion it is possible to calculate the dependence of quan- tum eigenstates on **k** -vector.
+With the Module quantumdispersion it is possible to calculate the dependence of quantum eigenstates on **k** -vector.
 Such dependence gives the *quantum state dispersion* .
 The simulation name is **quantumdispersion** .

 ::